Find the answers to the top questions about our insurance products.

 How can I pay for my insurance?

-Payment for your insurances can be made by credit card, BACS (bank) transfer and Premium Funding (spreading the cost of the policy across 10 monthly payments).
-If you choose to pay by credit card or Premium Funding your documents will be available immediately for printing.
+Payment for your insurances can be made by credit card or BACS (bank) transfer.
+If you choose to pay by credit card your documents will be available immediately for printing.
 If you choose to pay by BACS, your documents will be released on receipt of cleared funds.

 I am reluctant to provide my credit card details over the Internet.
 Can I pay any other way?